MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/unified-messaging/Set-UMIPGateway.md

 ```

 ### -Status
 The Status parameter specifies whether to enable or disable the UM IP gateway.
+Valid values are:

+- Enabled

+- Disabled

+- NoNewCalls

 ```yaml
 Type: Enabled | Disabled | NoNewCalls